Andover lionfish: Description

-The Andover lion fish has 13 spines and 11 soft rays in its dorsal fin, the first dorsal spine being relatively short being around 15% if the fish's standard length, while its anal fin contains 3 spines and 7 soft rays.
+The Andover lion fish has 13 spines and 11 soft rays in its dorsal fin, the first dorsal spine being short, being around 15% of the fish's standard length, while its anal fin contains 3 spines and 7 soft rays.
 The pectoral fin has between 12 and 14 fin rays, typically 13.
 The dorsal spines have a thin, barely noticeable membrane on their rear edges which expands into a pennant-like flap at the tip> There are few dark spots on the median fins compared to related species with 5 to 28 on the dorsal fin, 10 to 19 on the anal fin and 17 to 41 on the caudal fin.

 Distribution and habitat

 Andover lionfish are found in the western Pacific in marine waters off of Indonesia and Papua New Guinea and ranges as far as Sabah, Malaysia, and the Philippines.
-P. andover is found at depths from 3–70 m.> This species is found on or in the vicinity of turbid inshore reefs within more extensive areas of sandy-silty substrates, frequently close to river mouths.
+P. andover is found at depths from 3–70 m.
+This species is found on or in the vicinity of turbid inshore reefs within more extensive areas of sandy-silty substrates, frequently close to river mouths.

 Biology

-Andover lionfish are usually observed as solitary fish. although small family groups have been recorded.
+Andover lionfish are usually observed as solitary fish, although small family groups have been recorded.
 During the day they hide in crevices and under rocks, with their tails pointing outwards, among coral reefs or outcrops.
 They feed at night over soft mud and sand substrates, on crustaceans and small fish.
 Like all lionfishes this species is protected by venomous spines.